guitri-ada/treasure-island/README.md

 4. **Game, Controller & Clue System:**
     - **Game Class:** Create an Island class to encapsulate the game state, managing the grid, pirates, treasures, and player interactions.
     - **Clue System:** Design and implement a clue generator that dynamically analyses the grid's state and generates clues for players, indicating the presence of nearby pirates, treasures, or both.
-    - **Game flow Controller:** Implement a game controller responsible for coordinating various aspects of gameplay, including grid update, cells uncovering, clue generation, and player's score update.
+    - **Game flow Controller:** Implement a game controller responsible for coordinating various aspects of the gameplay, including grid update, cells uncovering, clue generation, and player's score update.

 ## 2. Development

 ### <INS>a) Adoption and use of ‘good’ standards (linked to 1a, 1b, 1c).</ins>

-**DRY Principle (Don't Repeat Yourself):** The continuous refactoring for code quality improvement follow the Don't Repeat Yourself principle.
-By regularly refining and optimizing the codebase, unnecessary duplications were minimized, promoting maintainability and reducing the risk of errors.
+**DRY Principle (Don't Repeat Yourself):** The continuous refactoring of the code follows the Don't Repeat Yourself principle.
+By regularly refining and optimising the code, unnecessary duplications were minimized, promoting maintainability and reducing the risk of errors.

-**Separation of Concerns:** Separation of concern was enforced during the development of the game.
+**Separation of Concerns:** Separation of concerns was enforced during the development of the game.
 This approach facilitated clear distinctions between methods and class functionalities, enhancing code clarity and maintainability.

 **Modularisation:** During the development process, the game logic was broken down into distinct components.
-This not only improved code organisation but also promoted reusability, aligning with agile development process.
-Furthermore, modularisation simplifies the implementation of new features and functionalities.
+This not only improved the code structure but also promoted reusability, aligning with agile development process.
+Additionally, modularisation simplifies the implementation of new features and functionalities.

 **Version Control:** GitHub was used for version controlling.
 Regular commits were made,